corda/corda/docs/source/hello-world-flow.rst

   1. Create a valid transaction proposal for the creation of a new IOU
   2. Verify the transaction
   3. Sign the transaction ourselves
-  5. Have the transaction notarised, to:

-     * Protect against double-spends for transactions with inputs
-     * Timestamp transactions that have a ``TimeWindow``

-  6. Record the transaction in our vault
+  4. Record the transaction in our vault
-  7. Send the transaction to the IOU's lender so that they can record it too
+  5. Send the transaction to the IOU's lender so that they can record it too

 Subflows
 ^^^^^^^^